 This permit is a very attractive addition to Vital’s exploration portfolio:

 - Reduced exploration risk – tungsten mineralisation has been sampled and mapped from underground adits and drill core;

 - Preliminary metallurgical testwork showed WO3 recoveries of around 85% for concentrates containing around 60% WO3;

 - Extensive geological data package;

 - Supportive Government for strategic metals mining projects.

 The permit is located in the southwestern part of the Federal State of Saxony within the western Erzgebirge – which literally translates into “Ore Mountains”.
-This area is one of the most renowned historical metal mining districts in Germany with a 800 year long history of silver, tin, uranium and base metal exploitation.
+This area is one of the most renowned historical metal mining districts in Germany with a 800 year long history of silver, tin, cobalt, uranium and base metal exploitation.

 The “Aue” permit is situated within one of the most prospective areas of the Erzgebirge, in between the famous Schneeberg-Schlema Ag-U district to the north, the Ehrenfriedersdorf-Geyer Sn-W district to the east and the Breitenbrunn-Pöhla Sn-W-base metal district to the south.

 The permit is located right within the major Gera-Jáchymov fault zone, the controlling structure for the major mineral deposits in the western Erzgebirge.
 Rock units comprise Palaeozoic to Neoproterozoic metamorphosed sedimentary and igneous rocks, intruded by Carboniferous (Variscan) granitoids.
 The Jáchymov Group of sediments in the south of the area is known for skarn mineralisation containing tungsten, tin, zinc, indium and iron.